Table of Contents

 David Duval Irons

-Double D, as he is known to his peers, remains loyal to Callaway in the irons department, opting for the Apex TCB irons.
-The Tour-inspired irons for superior golfers have helped him hit 63% of his greens in regulation this season, a feat he needs to improve to rise up the standings.
+Double D, as he is known to his peers, remains loyal to Callaway in the irons department, opting for newer Apex CB irons.
+Duval used a previous version of these irons last season to hit 63% of greens in regulation, a feat he needs to improve to rise up the standings.

 Callaway did apply an element of offset to the longer irons for increased forgiveness.
 However, they are built for workability, not to prevent shape.
 As a result, I feel the average golfer is better suited to the consistency of the Callaway Apex DCB Irons.